-11. The Applicant shall provide eight-foot wide sidewalks and designated bike lanes along both sides of the subject site's portion of Ruby Lockhart Boulevard (consistent with approvals for the Woodmore Town Center), unless modified by DPW&T.
+11. The Applicant shall provide eight-foot-wide sidewalks and designated bike lanes along both sides of the subject site's portion of Ruby Lockhart Boulevard (consistent with approvals for the Woodmore Town Center), unless modified by DPW&T.

 At the time of the PPS 4-18007, it was determined that the site plans should include an 8-foot-wide sidewalk along the site's frontage, per Condition 11, unless modified by Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) and the Prince George's County Department of Public Works and Transportation (DPW&T).
-After the approval of PPS 4-18007, the trails reviewer has been in communication with the appropriate DPIE/DPW&T representative in relation to this condition and provided the following:
+After the approval of PPS 4-18007, the Planning Board noted that communication with the appropriate DPIE/DPW&T representatives in relation to this condition has occurred and noted the following: